Doctors of chiropractic have a variety of professional opportunities in the healthcare field

 Over the past 10 years, chiropractic has developed and advanced over in many ways, including public perception.
 Knudsen, who is also a diplomate of the American Chiropractic Board of Radiology (DACBR) — a certified specialist in diagnostic imaging who can order and interpret advanced imaging such as a CT scans, MRIs and ultrasounds — said that a “strong body of scientific research” shows the value of chiropractic care as an effective alternative to taking medication and undergoing surgery for the issues it treats.

 Many people wary of prescription pain medication, including opioids, want an alternative approach to their pain.
-For those whom chiropractic is appropriate, they can often resolve issues more quickly than through rest alone.
+When they visit a chiropractor, they can help resolve pain issues more quickly by providing chiropractic wellness care than through rest alone.

 Chiropractic is also integrating with overall health care organizations such as the VA health system.